 Brian has continued to work with many of these players into their professional careers on the various European tours.
 He was also the performance psychologist to the English Women’s Golf Association (1998-2001 & 2006-10), and still works with current LET players.
 Brian is the author of the CD ‘In the Zone: Simple Mental Skills to Improve Your Golf’ and three books, including the best-seller ’Mental Toughness for Golf: The Minds of Winners’.
-He is a regular presenter around the UK and Ireland on the PGA CPD programme, and has presented at PGA National Conferences in the UK and in Europe.
-As well as hosting three successful UK golf psychology conferences since 2002, Brian regularly runs Masterclasses in Golf Psychology for psychologists and golf coaches.
-He has presented internationally in Australia, South Korea, Austria, Germany, Holland, Denmark, Italy, Latvia and the USA.
-More recently, he has worked as a golf development consultant for the PGAs of Europe on the R&A ‘Working For Golf’ worldwide programme.
+He is a regular presenter around the UK and Ireland on the PGA CPD programme, and has presented at PGA National Conferences in the UK and across Europe.
+As well as hosting four successful UK golf psychology conferences since 2002, Brian regularly runs Masterclasses in Golf Psychology for psychologists and golf coaches.
+He has presented internationally in Australia, South Korea, Austria, Germany, Holland, Denmark, Italy, Hong Kong, India, Latvia and the USA.
+He has worked as a golf development consultant for the PGAs of Europe on the R&A ‘Working For Golf’ worldwide programme.

-Brian has a wealth of experience in other sports, having worked with championship winning individuals and teams in professional cricket, 12 medallists in Olympic and Commonwealth Games boxing, and podium winners in single seat motor racing including Formula Ford, Formula 3, Superleague Formula, A1GP, GP2 & Formula 1.
-Whilst golf consultancy takes up most of his time, Brian is still actively working in professional cricket and motor racing.
+Brian has a wealth of experience in other sports, having worked with championship winning individuals and teams in professional cricket, 12 medallists in Olympic and Commonwealth Games boxing, and podium winners in single seat motor racing including Formula Ford, Formula 3, GP2 & Formula 1.
+Whilst golf consultancy takes up most of his time, Brian is still actively working in professional cricket.

-Brian gained his PhD in sport psychology from the University of Southampton in 1998; and has trained and mentored many golf psychology practitioners over the last decade.
+Brian gained his PhD in sport psychology from the University of Southampton in 1998; and has trained and mentored many golf psychology practitioners over the last two decades.
 He is also trained in hypnosis and bereavement counselling.
 In 2010 he was awarded a Fellowship by the British Association of Sport and Exercise Sciences in recognition of ‘esteemed personal achievement, skills, knowledge and service to BASES and the sport and exercise science community’.